-You can’t see it, you can’t smell it, you can’t always hear it, but you know its there because of how everyday objects react to it.
+You can't see it, you can't smell it, you can't always hear it, but you know it's there because of how everyday objects react to it.
 We know it as the wind, but where does the wind come from?

 Have you ever noticed that when it's cold outside and someone opens the front door of your warm, cozy house, the precious warm air quickly disappears out the door to be replaced by the cold air that your house is designed to keep out in the first place!
 Well, wind is made a bit like that.

-Firstly, warm air - which weighs less then cold air - will begin to rise above the heavier cold air.
+Firstly, warm air - which weighs less than cold air - will begin to rise above the heavier cold air.
 In this instance the cold air moves in and takes over the place originally occupied by the warm rising air.

 Secondly, the warm air will contract at the point where it meets the cold air as the cold air will reduce the temperature of the warm air.
 This contraction creates a ‘partial vacuum ‘and has the effect of drawing more warm air in towards it.

 These movements of the air are what we perceive as wind.
 The greater the differences in temperature are between two bodies of are – the greater the strength of wind is produced.